-First and most importantly, value judgments arising from personal, organizational, or governmental commitments, investments, and preferences for certain outcomes are the first steps in PVAs because the following inputs or decisions are value-based choices not scientific decisions: (A) how far ahead in time should one forecast (e.g., perpetuity or a few years, see Frankham et al. below for preserving evolutionary potential and consider whether the jurisdiction is fulfilling the trustee duty to preserve the asset for future generations); (B) how much risk of extinction is the public willing to tolerate and how much is the agency allowing? (e.g., near zero?
+First and most importantly, value judgments arising from personal, organizational, or governmental commitments, investments, and preferences for certain outcomes are the first steps in PVAs because the following inputs or decisions are value-based choices not scientific decisions: (A) how far ahead in time should one forecast (e.g., perpetuity or a few years, see Frankham et al. below for preserving evolutionary potential and consider whether the jurisdiction

+Most of the cited articles in this letter are available for free download at the following institutional server without pass wall or paywall: http:// faculty nelson wisc.edu/treves/archive BAS/Pubs for public comments.zip.
+Failure to include these documents in the administrative public record is is fulfilling the trustee duty to preserve the asset for future generations); (B) how much risk of extinction is the public willing to tolerate and how much is the agency allowing? (e.g., near zero?
 Or a predetermined level of risk?).
-(C) Did the modelers exclude any threats (e.g., superadditive mortality from human-caused killing, illegal killing, catastrophic disease)?
+(C) Did the modelers exclude any threats (e.g., super-additive mortality from human-caused killing, illegal killing, catastrophic disease)?
 (D) Most PVAs risk being misapplied to jurisdictions rather than to actual biological populations.
 (E) The decision to focus on census population size (all individuals) or effective population size (Ne, shorthand definition is all breeding individuals).
 Each address different aspects of viability.
 The former addresses demographic viability without guarantees that the surviving animals will be healthy and reproducing effectively, whereas the latter is more precautionary and addresses evolutionary potential.
 If evolutionary potential is preserved, one can generally assume demographic survival has also been preserved.
-In wolves, where virtually all packs contain only two breeders, effective population size can be estimated by the number of packs in one year

-(although this too may be an over-estimate because not all pairs breed each year) but the rest of the population provides a source of new breeders to replace those that die.
+In wolves, where virtually all packs contain only two breeders, effective population size can be estimated by the number of packs in one year (although this too may be an over-estimate because not all pairs breed each year) but the rest of the population provides a source of new breeders to replace those that die.